-The ride to her new apartment, has taken me back in time.
-My daughter as a new born baby, was quite big, weighing 8 lbs.
+The ride to her new apartment has taken me back in time.
+My daughter as a newborn baby, was quite big, weighing 8 lbs.
 Always clinging to Mommy, I can't even get out of bed without her getting awake too.
 No matter how I tried getting up slowly, she would instantly wake up.
 My daughter, who I breastfed until she's one month short of two years old.
-I'm just days away from giving birth to my youngest child but still I can not wean her.
+I'm just days away from giving birth to my youngest child, but still, I can not wean her.
 As a young child, she was very precocious, she was the baby doll of the family.
-When she was in pre school, she would write me letters telling me she loves me.
-She would insert it inside my bag, so that I'd see it when I reached the office.
+When she was in preschool, she would write me letters telling me she loves me.
+She would insert it inside my bag so that I'd see it when I reached the office.
 She has so many excuses not to go to school so I would bring her with me to the office.
 I was working abroad, and in one of our video calls, she complained to me, that a particular topic her teacher was discussing in class was wrong and she told it to her teacher.
 I asked her what did the teacher said, she replied, the teacher got mad and wrote her Dad a letter to see her in school.
 She was nine years old at that time.
-Many years passed and now my daughter is a year away from her college graduation, she has made us proud by being a dean's lister.
+Many years passed and now my daughter is a year away from her college graduation, she has made us proud by being a dean's list.
 She's an obedient daughter, has not given me headaches, but she stands up for herself.
 She voices out her opinions, whether or not, you agree or disagree with her.
 As a mother, I am here to guide her, support her and to champion her in her endeavors.

-Many mothers, midlife women, is in the same boat as I am.
+Many mothers, midlife women, are in the same boat as I am.
 I encourage you to support your children in their plans.
 Let me share with you, how you can cope up with children leaving home.
 Not to make it a tragedy for yourself and for your children.

 Here are the things, midlife women can do to cope up with an empty nest:

 1. Plan for it - we should be open to the fact that our children will eventually leave home, either to study, work or have a family of their own.
 If we are not blind to this fact, it is easier for both the parents & children.
 We have to be supportive of our children because they will not forever remain as kids.
-When the time comes, we have to respect and recognize that our children have grown up and have their own responsibilities too.
+When the time comes, we have to respect and recognize that our children have grown up and had their own responsibilities too.
 This way, it won't be hard for our children to leave us too.
 Leaving is also a hard decision for our children, it means leaving the comforts of their homes.
 If they came from a tightly knitted family, leaving their siblings will be hard too.
-Let us not make the leaving of home of our children, a sad occasion for them so that they could cope up easily too.
+Let us not make the leaving of the home of our children, a sad occasion for them so that they could cope up easily too.

-5. Connect with your loved ones and close friends - if you're having a hard time coping up with the situation of your children leaving home, you have to share these feelings with your spouse, close relatives and friends.
+5. Connect with your loved ones and close friends - if you're having a hard time coping up with the situation of your children leaving home, you have to share these feelings with your spouse, close relatives, and friends.
 Do not bottle it up, share it, express it.
 If you need medical help, go to your doctor so he could help you.

-6. Stay positive - keep a healthy outlook in life.
+6. Stay positive - keep a healthy outlook on life.
 This is also the perfect opportunity to take on new challenges at work or in our personal life.
 Pray always, lift up your worries and anxieties to the Lord.
 "Cast your cares upon the Lord and He will sustain you - Psalm 55:22".

 If you learned something from this post, please express it by liking and sharing my article.
-If you want to get notify of my new post, hit subscribe, found at the top of this post.
+If you want to get notified of my new post, hit subscribe, found at the top of this post.

 Middle life is beautiful.